Baumer Hall: History

 The hall was constructed thanks to a $20 million donation from John and Mollie Baumer. it was built to alleviate overcrowding of the present halls and expand the capacity of the campus.
 Born in South Bend, John Baumer is a 1990 Notre Dame finance graduate and lived in Zahm Hall, and later attended University of Pennsylvania's Wharton School.
 Baumer's father, Fred Baumer, was comptroller for the University of Notre Dame for twenty-one years.
 Currently, a senior partner at private equity firm Leonard Green & Partners.
-Baumer made a gift in In 2015, he made a financial gift of $3 million to endow the coaching position for the Notre Dame Fighting Irish men's lacrosse.
+Baumer made a financial gift of $3 million to endow the coaching position for the Notre Dame Fighting Irish men's lacrosse.
 He is also a member of Notre Dame's Campaign Cabinet, the Wall Street Committee, and the university's President's Circle, Rite Aid Corp, Petco Animal Supplies, FTD Group and Equinox Fitness.
 Mollie Baumer attended Saint Mary's College and the couple lives in California.

 Construction started November 2017 in and was completed August 2019.
 It was built to attain LEED silver certification.
 For the 2019–2020 school year, the Dillon Hall community lived in Baumer while Dillon was under renovation.

 Baumer Hall opened as its own community in 2020, amidst the COVID-19 pandemic.
-Its first rector is Robert Lisowski, C.S.C., also known as "The Admiral".
+Its first rector is Robert Lisowski, C.S.C., also known as "The Admiral,” who served from 2020 until the end of the 2023–24 academic year.
 Lisowski, from Scranton, earned his undergraduate degree from St. John's University and entered the Congregation of Holy Cross in 2014, served as an assistant rector for Dillon Hall in 2019, and completed his Master of Divinity at Notre Dame in May 2020.
 He was ordained to the priesthood on April 10, 2021.
+Following Lisowski, Thomas J. (T.J.)
+Groden, C.S.C., serves as the current rector.
+T.J. was an assistant rector in Dillon hall throughout the 2024–2025 academic year.
+He entered formation with Holy Cross in 2019, and recently professed his final vows and was ordained a Deacon on August 30, 2025.

 The dorm developed a rivalry with the nearby Duncan Hall.
 The dorm sponsored a plasma donation drive to benefit the South Bend Medical Foundation in its fight against COVID-19.

 In January 2022, the hall received LEED gold certification.

+Since its inception in 2020, Baumer Hall has developed several traditions, including Baumer Boo, where the dorm is turned into a haunted house to raise funds for the homeless, Buc-an-Ear, a corn sale for charity, and Baumer Voyage, a campus-wide music festival.
+Baumer residents also consistently sit at the head table at South Dining Hall.